 The Rancho Cucamonga Community Forum and Sustainability Expo.
+Source: City of Rancho Cucamonga

 Summary of Community Feedback

 Below is a summary of key feedback from the Community Forum + Sustainability Expo.
 A full list of community feedback can be found in Appendix C.